kdavidmoore/materialize-portfolio/README.md

 # Professional Portfolio

-## Built using MaterializeCSS, AngularJS, Devicons
+## Built using MaterializeCSS, AngularJS, and Devicons

 This is a single-page portfolio that displays my web development projects.